jzucadi/CSS-Mixins/README.md

 # Mixins
 set of mixins I use in stylus, sass, postcss etc

-Includes helper functions such as creating triangles and a grid systems (Jeet + Lost).
+Well there are lots of helper functions here, such as creating triangles and scaffolding - grid systems (Jeet + Lost).